Vsia/scraping/README.md

 # Web scraping

-Use web scraping tool to find the [top 100 Christmas movies](https://www.imdb.com/list/ls000096828/ ) from The Internet Movie Database (IMDb).
+I used BeautifulSoup for web scraping tool to find the [top 100 Christmas movies](https://www.imdb.com/list/ls000096828/ ) from The Internet Movie Database (IMDb).
 Save the results as .csv file.